Linaro/Connect/faq/README.md

 As a result, the hardware request form itself will display the cut-off date for hardware requests for the current Connect.

 <div class="alert alert-info" role="alert">
-Any hardware requests received after the displayed cut-off date will not be fulfilled as the shipping date will have been missed.
+Please note: Any hardware requests received after the displayed cut-off date will not be fulfilled as the shipping date will have been missed.
 </div>